Asking How to Bond with Your Guinea Pig?

 You may be wondering things like how long does it take to bond with a guinea pig, or how do you know if a guinea pig likes you?

 Here are 4 tips on how you can build a stronger relationship and make your guinea pigs like you.

-1. Spend lots of time with them and be consistent
+1. To make guinea pigs like you, spend lots of time with them and be consistent

 Have some floor time sessions by laying or sitting down with your piggies to become closer to them.
 Get yourself a fleece liner or blanket and just let the guinea pigs explore around you and become familiar with your presence.
 They can be nervous, but in most cases, they will be curious about what you are doing and walk closer to you.
 If they trust you, they most likely will come up to sniff you or crawl onto you.
 It’s a great way to bond with your guinea pigs!

 Hand-feeding your guinea pigs is another great way to build a sense of trust.
 Food to them is a positive reward so if you feed them food out of your hand, they will associate you with something positive.
-To keep them interested you can give your piggies different types of veggies like cucumbers, carrots, bell peppers, and many more.
+To keep them interested you can give your piggies different types of veggies like cucumbers, carrots, bell peppers, and many more (you can read about vegetables that are suitable for your guinea pigs here).
 You can also feed them pellets, treats or hay and see if they’ll take it straight from your hand!

 Tips on hand feeding guinea pigs:

 - Be sure to not be too forceful and scare them away.
-Trust takes time and patience to grow.
+Getting trust from guinea pigs takes time and patience to grow.